FransBouma/RawDataAccessBencher/README.md

 CodeFluent Entities uses generated stored procedures to access database and this is the reason they're included to show how stored procs perform against dynamic sql.
 This framework will append a couple of stored procedures to the database.
 If you don't want that, please disable the CodeFluent bencher before running the code.

+Dapper's individual fetches are faster than the hand-written materializer by a large margin.
+This isn't because the hand-written is slow, but because Dapper caches single row results, making it bypass materialization every sub-sequential time after the first batch.

 ### Disclaimer ###
 I wrote [LLBLGen Pro](http://www.llblgen.com/), though I tried to keep this benchmark as honest and open as possible.